Recognizing Warning Signs of Spiritual Abuse in the Church

 Psalm 147:3 tells us that the Lord heals the brokenhearted and binds up their wounds.
 Please know there is hope, healing can happen and trust can be restored.
 As with any abuse, the Lord can redeem your past and use it for your good and his glory.

+First, let's look at what spiritual abuse is.
 Spiritual abuse is using the Bible or your position as a spiritual leader to influence others for personal gain.
 This would likely be categorized as emotional and psychological and doesn’t exclusively happen within the church body.
 For instance, it can also happen in the home and in personal relationships.

 Spiritual abuse might include: manipulation and exploitation, accountability enforced by threats, censorship of decision-making, coercion to conform, and the inability to ask questions or voice disagreement.
 The abuser might suggest they are in a “divine’ position and therefore require your obedience.